feederchain/storybook/README.md

 I wanted to make the pages a more continuous story, so this now will save the story as it generates new pages and it will carry on where it left off when the program is run again.

 This should also allow you to just start a new story by renaming the book1 directory.
-I just noticed you will have to `mkdir book1` for this to work properly.
-I will fix that as soon as possible.

-I normally run this nohup in the background, so this will now look for a stop file that will cause it waiting loop to stop the process.
+I normally run this nohup in the background, so this will now look for a stop file that will cause it's waiting loop to stop the process.
 `touch stop`
 Just remember to delete that file before the next run or it will only generate a single page